 6. Edit and Proofread

-Before you start submitting applications to the companies you’re interested in working at, make sure you check and double-check your CV for spelling, grammar, tenses, names of universities, etc. It’s also a good idea to ask family and friends to review your CV, too, in case you’ve missed a potentially embarrassing typo that could end up costing you a once-in-a-lifetime opportunity.
+Before you start submitting applications to the companies you’re interested in working at, make sure you check and double-check your résumé for spelling, grammar, tenses, names of universities, etc. It’s also a good idea to ask family and friends to review your résumé, too, in case you’ve missed a potentially embarrassing typo that could end up costing you a once-in-a-lifetime opportunity.

-Writing your first CV can be a scary task, what with all the (sometimes contradictory) advice available on (and off) the internet.
-To make things much easier and less confusing for you, here’s a little CV template with all the important bits and pieces you need to include in this all too important document.
+Writing your résumé can be a scary task when you are a new graduate, what with all the (sometimes contradictory) advice available on (and off) the internet.
+To make things much easier and less confusing for you, here’s a little résumé template with all the important bits and pieces you need to include in this all too important document.

-The first part of your CV (the top of the page) should contain your contact details:
+The first part of your résumé (the top of the page) should contain your contact details:

 - Your name (use a larger font size and bolding to make it stand out more)